renderedtext/semaphore-docs-new/source/docs/adding-github-bitbucket-project-to-semaphore.md

 <img src="/docs/assets/img/adding-new-project/analysis-results.png" class="img-responsive img-bordered">

-In this case, we have a Ruby on Rails application for which we would like to run `bundle exec rake cucumber` in a second, parallel thread.
-That's why  we'll add a new parallel thread and drag and drop `bundle exec rake cucumber` command to the new thread.
+In this case, we have a Ruby on Rails application for which we would like to run `bundle exec rake cucumber` in a second, parallel job.
+That's why  we'll add a new parallel job and drag and drop `bundle exec rake cucumber` command to the new job.

 <img src="/docs/assets/img/adding-new-project/thread2.png" class="img-responsive img-bordered">